colejarczyk/doc/userguide/customers/profile_details/loyalty/transfer.rst

 .. image:: /userguide/_images/remove_ok.png
    :alt:   Removing Transfer Action

-After canceling, no action to canceled transfer record will be longer available and the **Remove** icon background change color to blue.
-The same situation deal with Points transfers with "spending" type.
+After canceling, no action to canceled transfer record will be longer available and the **Remove** icon background changes color to blue.
+The same situation deals with Points transfers with "spending" type.

 To see the list of all your customer points transfers (not only the latest)  click ``All Points Transfer`` below the tab.